An Underappreciated Climate-Change Solution

 As if all this weren’t enough, bamboo also has the potential to increase the world’s food supply, since its roots tend to add nutrients to depleted soil, making it suitable for other plants to grow.
 Bamboo is currently being used in the Amazon to reinvigorate dry and fire-ravaged land.
 And it also can serve as a shield against floods.

-Editor’s Note: For market-thumping gains with mitigated risk, I suggest you consider the advice of our colleague Jim Pearce, chief investment strategist of Personal Finance.
+Editor’s Note: For market-thumping gains with mitigated risk, I suggest you consider the advice of our colleague Jim Fink, chief investment strategist of Options for Income.

 Subscribe to the Investing Daily video channel by clicking this icon: